Lizzyrho21/Busmall/README.md

 # Busmall
 Busmall project
+For the resources of this project:

+- Stackoverflow.com
+- W3Schools.com
+- MDN.com
+- Bootstrap.com
+- CSS-tricks.com

+My peers Demarcus Lester, and Jerrod Bolton, gave me inspiration for writing the code to keep my images from duplicating

 //===========LAB 1 IS COMPLETED==============//

 As a user, I would like to display three unique products by chance so that the viewers can pick a favorite.